 Individuals with a master’s degree in theological studies (M.A., M.Div., etc.) may audit courses as Continuing Education without being admitted as a student.

-As an Continuing Education auditor, you receive no credit for the courses in which you enroll.
+As an Continuing Education (CE) auditor, you can receive Continuing Education Unit credits (CEUs).
+The formula for CEUs is .1 credits for 1 hour of contact.
+You do not receive course credit for the courses in which you enroll.
 Assigned work is not required, including homework and papers, and you are not obligated to purchase either the required or recommended books from the course’s assigned Book List.
-Only the course audit fee applies; there is no application fee.
-Simply complete and submit a CE Audit Form.
+Only the audit fee of $250 per course applies; there is no application fee.